How to Challenge Patents: Affordable Ways to Respond to Infringement Claims

 So if you are thinking of requesting reexamination of someone else’s patent, you have over 92% chance of the request being granted and, once granted, an almost 80% of seeing claims canceled or amended.
 So, a third party requestor has a roughly 73% chance of success in getting patent claims canceled or changed as a result of reexamination.

-How much does ex parte reexamination cost?
+How much does an ex parte patent reexamination cost?

 For a small entity (e.g., business with fewer than 500 employees), the USPTO fee for requesting reexamination is $6,300.
 However, a streamlined reexamination costs half the price at $3,150 if the request has 40 or less pages and meets other format requirements.